azangru/zeit-serverless-exercise/README.md

 For more details about this approach, see the **Escape hatch** section below.

 # Escape hatch for content creators: writing HTML inside markdown
-Markdown is a great writing tool, but it may be somewhat missing in the formatting department.
+Markdown is a great writing tool, but it may be somewhat lacking in the formatting department.
 If you really need to add some extra html markup or CSS styling to specific parts of your articles (this is an extra power, so should be used sparingly, if ever), you can do so by switching to raw html.

 Here is an example of mixing Markdown with HTML in Markdown files: